Svakinn/SplitTowel/README.md

 Split Towel
 =======================

-This is a modified version of John Papa’s Hot Towel and the sister project TypeTowel (Hot Towel with TypeScript).
+This is a modified version of John Papa’s Hot Towel and this sister project TypeTowel (Hot Towel with TypeScript).

 The purpose of this version is to make clear split between the client-html/JavaScripts and the Web-API server.
 The client part is now static web.
 This makes it much easier to deploy the client solution.
 The html-client and the Web-API server can be deployed on two different servers.
 For example we can now with little modification, place the client within content management system running on PHP on Linux.